-The Bard College Conservatory of Music has received a generous $9.2 million gift from Bard alumnus László Z. Bitó, class of 1960, for the construction of The László Z. Bitó ’60 Conservatory Building.
+The Bard College Conservatory of Music received a generous $9.2 million gift from Bard alumnus László Z. Bitó, class of 1960, for the construction of The László Z. Bitó ’60 Conservatory Building.
 This state-of-the-art teaching and performance facility addresses the growing needs of the Conservatory, brought on by its fivefold growth since its founding in 2005.
-The design of the building, by Deborah Berke & Partners Architects in New York City, supports the Conservatory’s dedication to providing top-level musical training in the context of a liberal arts education.
+The design of the building, by Deborah Berke Partners in New York City, supports the Conservatory’s dedication to providing top-level musical training in the context of a liberal arts education.

 For naming opportunites in the László Z. Bitó ’60 Conservatory Building please click here.

-Deborah Berke, architect of the The László Z. Bitó ’60 Conservatory Building, has been chosen as the first recipient of the new Berkeley-Rupp Architecture Professorship and Prize
+Deborah Berke, architect of the The László Z. Bitó ’60 Conservatory Building, was chosen as the first recipient of the new Berkeley-Rupp Architecture Professorship and Prize

 .
 For more about this award click here